chrisdreid/splinaltap/README.md

 Specialized operations require explicit commands:
 - `--visualize`: For generating plots and visualizations
 - `--scene`: Unified command for scene operations with subcommands like `info`, `ls`, `convert`, `extract`
-- `--backend`: Unified command for managing compute backends (no args shows current, `ls` lists all, etc.)
+- `--backend`: Unified command for managing compute backends:
+  - Used alone: `--backend` (shows current), `--backend ls` (lists all), etc.
+  - Used with other commands: `--backend numpy --input-file input.json` (runs with specified backend)
 - `--generate-scene`: For creating scene files at a specified filepath

 ### Advanced Sample Syntax